-In January 2023, we selected VY-TAU01 as our lead humanized anti-tau antibody candidate to advance against AD.
-We submitted an IND application for VY-TAU01 to the FDA in March 2024, and we have obtained clearance of the IND.
-We expect to dose the first subject in a planned Phase 1a SAD trial in healthy volunteers in the coming weeks.
-A Phase 1b MAD trial in subjects with early AD is expected to be initiated in 2025.
-The MAD trial has the potential to generate initial data for slowing the spread of pathological tau via tau PET imaging in 2026.
+In January 2023, we selected VY-TAU01 VY7523 as our lead humanized anti-tau antibody candidate to advance against AD.
+We submitted an IND application for VY-TAU01 VY7523 to the FDA in March 2024 and we have obtained clearance of the IND.
+We expect to dose In May 2024 we dosed the first subject participant in a planned our Phase 1a SAD trial in healthy volunteers.
+Enrollment is on track, with a total of approximately 48 participants expected to enroll across multiple cohorts.
+We expect top-line safety and pharmacokinetic data from our SAD trial in the coming weeks. first half of 2025.
+A Phase 1b MAD trial in subjects participants with early AD is expected to be initiated in 2025.
+The MAD trial has the potential to generate initial data for slowing the spread of pathological tau via tau PET imaging in the second half of 2026.

-SOD1 Silencing Gene Silencing Therapy Program for the Treatment of ALS (VY9323)
+SOD1 Silencing Gene Therapy Program for the Treatment of ALS (VY9323)

 We are developing a gene therapy leveraging a BBB-penetrant, CNS-tropic TRACER Capsid to treat ALS caused by the SOD1 mutation via a gene silencing approach.
 ALS is a progressive neurodegenerative disease in which the motor neurons atrophy and die, resulting in loss of the ability to speak, move, eat and, eventually, breathe.
-SOD1 ALS is typically fatal within approximately three to five years of diagnosis and impacts symptom onset.
-The disease is estimated to affect approximately 800 patients in the United States, 1,000 patients in Japan, approximately 2-3% of ALS cases, or up to 600 people in the United States.
+SOD1 ALS is typically fatal within approximately two to five years of symptom onset.
+The disease is estimated to affect approximately 20,000 people in the United States.
+Multiple genes have been implicated in ALS; mutations in the SOD1 gene are estimated to occur in approximately 2-3% of ALS cases, or up to 600 people in the United States.
 SOD1 mutations in ALS patients are thought to cause a toxic gain-of-function that leads to the degeneration of motor neurons along the entire length of the spinal cord, the brainstem, and the upper motor neurons in the cerebral cortex.

-We believe that a therapeutic delivering a vectorized highly potent small interfering RNA, or siRNA construct via intravenous administration of an AAV gene therapy may enable broad CNS knockdown of SOD1.
-This SOD1, which could potentially slow the decline of functional ability in ALS patients with the SOD1 mutation.
+We believe that a therapeutic delivering a vectorized highly potent siRNA construct via intravenous administration of an AAV gene therapy may enable broad CNS knockdown of SOD1, which could potentially slow the decline of functional ability in ALS patients with the SOD1 mutation.
 We have selected a potent, specific vectorized siRNA transgene targeting SOD1, delivered using a novel TRACER Capsid.
-We believe that a Phase 1 clinical trial to demonstrate reductions in SOD1 in the cerebrospinal fluid and in neurofilament light chain in the plasma will provide evidence of target engagement and the attenuation of motor neuron loss, respectively.
+We believe that a Phase 1 clinical trial to demonstrate reductions in SOD1 in the cerebrospinal fluid and in neurofilament light chain in the plasma could provide evidence of target engagement and the attenuation of motor neuron loss, respectively.